vinayhegde1990/devops-notes/docs/source/Exim.rst

 Exim
 *********

-*Some useful links to cover the basics of Exim*
+*Some useful links to explain the concepts of Exim*

 ########
 Concepts